vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

-Some European countries provide welcome boxes for their new citizen-babies, and a few cities in the US are experimenting with this wonderful way to say we care about all our citizens.<sup>7</sup> In Europe, new moms and dads can take up to two months paid leave to bond with their babies and establish a strong family.<sup>8</sup> Then they can have some- one come in and give them respite, or help with shopping, or laundry or cleaning.<sup>9</sup> We can do this.
+Some European countries provide welcome boxes for their new citizen-babies, and a few cities in the US are experimenting with this wonderful way to say we care about all our citizens.<sup>7</sup> In Europe, new moms and dads can take up to two months paid leave to bond with their babies and establish a strong family.<sup>8</sup> Then they can have someone come in and give them respite, or help with shopping, or laundry or cleaning.<sup>9</sup> We can do this.
 This would make America great!

 New moms and dads could choose to have an early childhood expert